Introduction to Online Control: Controllability of Linear Dynamical Systems

-\end{definition} The controllability of a linear dynamical system can now be characterized using this matrix.
-Recall the rank of a matrix is the maximal number of linearly independent columns (or rows).
+The controllability of a linear dynamical system can now be characterized using this matrix.
+Recall that the rank of a matrix is the maximal number of linearly independent columns (or rows).

 \begin{theorem} A time-invariant linear dynamical system is controllable if and only if